michielp1807/FoobarSongrequestTwitchBot/README.md

 4. Go to http://127.0.0.1:8888/ in your browser to make sure it’s installed

-5. Unzip http control playlistviewer
+6. Open up appdata (press the windows key and R, type in %appdata% and press ok)

-6. Open up appdata by pressing the windows key and R and type in %appdata% and press ok
+7. Navigate to *C:\Users\UserNameHere\AppData\Roaming\foobar2000\*

-7. Move playlistviewer to *C:\Users\UserNameHere\AppData\Roaming\foobar2000\foo_httpcontrol_data\*
+8. Move the foo_httpcontrol_data folder to that foobar2000 folder

-8. Go to http://127.0.0.1:8888/playlistviewer/ in your browser, you should see your playlist here
+9. Go to http://127.0.0.1:8888/playlistviewer/ in your browser, you should see your playlist here

 ####  3. Setting up node.js